ahmedmq/streamlit-task-app/README.md

 4. [Kubernetes](https://kubernetes.io/) is used to deploy the application

-5. [TestContainers](https://github.com/testcontainers/testcontainers-python) is used to run integration tests
+5. [Plotly Express](https://plotly.com/python/plotly-express/) is used to display graphs

 ## Overview